 In the third column, we also have the recently included translations in the UP Diksiyonaryong Filipino– a Filipino dictionary maintained and updated by the top university in the Philippines, which contains the oldest, newest, and colloquial forms of Filipino words.

 As of writing, the words from the third column are considered poetic ways by which you can say the traditional Tagalog colors.
 Additionally, these words originated from different places in the Philippines.

 Here are some examples:

 Learning Basic Phrases In The Tagalog Language

 Which among those is your favorite color in Tagalog?
 Is it “mabaya,” “kahel,” or “dagtum”?
-In case you forgot what the translation is, always remember that you can use basic English words since most of Filipino natives will still be able to understand you.
+In case you forgot what the translation is, always remember that you can use basic English words since most of the Filipino natives will still be able to understand you.
 And honestly, this is what makes the Philippines a great country to visit.

-If you enjoyed this post on how to say colors in the Tagalog language, then you will surely love the Ling App.
+If you enjoyed this post on how to say colors in the Tagalog language, then you will surely love the Ling app.
 The Ling app is an exceptional travel companion for language enthusiasts who want to challenge themselves to learn several new languages.

 To establish a more meaningful connection with the natives, using a dedicated app for learning Tagalog is one of the best methods for learning sentence structure and vocabulary words.

 Download the Ling app now on the Play Store or App Store to check out other lessons that will surely keep your language learning boosted!